pranavkalai/monte-carlo/README.md

 ## How to Compile

-You can run each versions independently, but you can also run both at the same time to compare performance metrics with ``` main.cpp ```
+You can run each versions independently, but you can also run both at the same time to compare performance metrics with ``` main.cpp ```.
+The instructions below assume you are running the simulations in the **Google Colab environment** with a T4 GPU.

 ```bash
 # Compile CPU version (mc_cpu.cpp)